 A new generation of fans had developed, and the show was more popular than ever.
 A letter-writing campaign succeeded in getting the first NASA space shuttle re-named Enterprise.

 The stars are still participating in conventions today.
 Last month, William Shatner was here in Colorado Springs doing a local Comic-Con convention.

 The Star Trek Films

-Don’t let anyone tell you Star Trek is a cult; that is not at all true.
-It’s more like a religion.
+Don’t let anyone tell you Star Trek is a cult; that is not true.
+It’s more like a fanaticism.